cainhill/cainhill.github.io/_posts/2025-11-18-digital-collage-art-style.md

 tags: [ off-topic ]
 ---

 I've been interested in digital collage art lately.
-I was generally aware of the art style, but I recently stumbled onto the work of Ben Stafford on who creates collages that avoid the busyiness I usually associate with these designs.
+I was generally aware of the art style, but I recently stumbled onto the work of Ben Stafford who creates collages that avoid the busyiness I usually associate with these designs.

 Today, I dedicated some time to exploring the designs that really inspire me.
 I studied them, trying to break down the elements, texture overlays, precise masking, intentional use of negative space, and bold color palettes.